Avaiga/taipy/INSTALLATION.md

 ## Known Installation Issues

 ### On Mac OS M1 pro
-If you are getting error running `pipenv install --dev` run the below command
+If you are getting an error running `pipenv install --dev`, please run the commands below:
 ```bash
 brew install libmagic
 pip install python-libmagic